 Wrapping Up

-Regardless of the entity type you choose, make sure that you complete all legal requirements and paperwork correctly.
+Regardless if you choose between sole proprietorship vs. LLC, make sure that you complete all legal requirements and paperwork correctly.

 To simplify the process for you, we offer one, simplified online application for both state and federal filings.
 You can take advantage of our secure and cost-effective filing services to launch your new business.